 Nagasaki University Institute of Tropical Medicine (ITM) was established in 1942 as a unique government-assisted institution for research on tropical medicine, both in the basic and applied fields.
 The Ministry of Education, Culture, Sports, Science and Technology (MEXT) designated ITM as a "Collaborative Institute" and a "Center of Excellence" in 1982 and 1995 respectively.
 In 1993, the World Health Organization designated ITM a WHO Collaborating Centre for Reference and Research on Tropical Viral Diseases.
-Most recently, in 2009, ITM was authorized as a "Tropical Medicine Research Center of Joint Usage" supported by MEXT, This recognition underlines the importance of ITM as an open institute whose resources are freely available to the whole research community.
-The current organization of the institute involves four major research fields (15 departments, one domestic visiting department, one overseas visiting department), two centres, and one clinical unit.
+Most recently, in 2009, ITM was authorized as a "Tropical Medicine Research Center of Joint Usage" supported by MEXT, This recognition underlines the importance of ITM as an open institute involves four major research fields (15 departments, one domestic visiting department, one overseas visiting department), two centres, and one clinical unit.